moonshinedigital/builtbyhybrid/README.md

 # Moonbase Wordpress Theme

 - `cd into app/public/app/themes` and create a symlink.
-- `ln -s ~/Developer/projectname/dist projectname`
+- `ln -s ~/Developer/projectname/build projectname`
-- Will create a symlink called `projectname` within the themes directory that connects to the project `dist` directory.
+- Will create a symlink called `projectname` within the themes directory that connects to the project `build` directory.

 Ultra-minimal WordPress theme intended to be used as a base theme for client websites: